lowepowerlab/protocols/genetics101_Ralstonia.md

 * a **positive selection marker (sacB)** where sucrose sensitivity (conferred by SacB levanosucrase expressed from the vector backbone)

-What sort of DNA inserts should you clone into pUFR80?
+What sort of DNA inserts should you clone into pST-Blue?
 * Yes: Upstream and downstream regions (~800-1000 bp) of a gene to be deleted.
 * No: constructs to replace a gene with Kan resistance.
 Since KanR is in the backbone, you should use a different plasmid to make a KanR mutation.